-Biotin is a B vitamin that functions as a coenzyme for carbon dioxide transfer and is essential to fat and carbohydrate metabolism.
+Biotin is a B vitamin that functions as a coenzyme for carbon dioxide transfer and is essential for fat and carbohydrate metabolism.
 It is often found in multivitamin products.
 This vitamin is also available at a 5 mg dose but only those with a confirmed deficiency would need these high dosages.
+5 mg is the same as 5,000 mcg micrograms.

 I really don't see why such high amounts are needed except in rare cases.
 I do not see the need to take more than 400 to 1000 mcg of biotin a day.
 Biotin 5 mg equals 5000 mcg.